 If you are looking for a camping adventure in a spectacular place in Australia, the Tidal River Campground in the Wilsons Promontory National is the place.
 This is a very pristine region in the southernmost peninsula of Australia, 200 km southeast of Melbourne.
 The campsite is only 300 meters walk from Normann Bay Tidal River, a secluded bay, surrounded by dense vegetation which stretches along the Tidal river, and merges with the calm water of the ocean.
 Rock formations, boulders and wetlands along the river banks make it for a wealth of birdlife and native animals.
 So families of wandering wombats, and storms of crimson rosella birds will be your stalking neighbours during your stay!

-I hope you enjoyed these 13 best camper van driving destinations around the world recommended by the best travellers.
-Which is your favourite?
+I hope you enjoyed these 13 best camper van driving destinations around the world recommended by the best travellers, be it couples, families or solo travellers.

 What are you waiting for?
 Go check out the motorhome options and make that dream RV trip happen!